Georgia-Southwestern-State-Univeristy/term-project-group-3/docs/mvp/scope-lock.md

 This script represents the exact functionality required for MVP completion.

-Top Risks and Mitigation Plan:
+Top Risks and Mitigation Plan
 Risk 1: localStorage Capacity and Performance

 Issue: Large datasets may slow loading and processing.